MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 #customer intent: As a quantum developer, I want understand how to work with multiple sessions.
 ---

-# How to manage sessions
+# How to manage sessions in Azure Quantum

 In this article, you learn how to manage your sessions.
 With sessions, you can group one or more jobs against a single target, which allows you to manage jobs effectively.
-For more information, see [Interactive quantum computing: sessions](xref:microsoft.quantum.hybrid.interactive).
+For more information, see [Get started with sessions](xref:microsoft.quantum.hybrid.interactive).

+## Prerequisites

+- An Azure account with an active subscription.
+If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
+- An Azure Quantum workspace.
+For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
+- A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
+- The Azure Quantum `azure-quantum` package.
+If you want to use Qiskit or Cirq, you need to install the `azure-quantum` package with the \[qiskit\] or \[cirq\] tags.

+    ```bash
+    pip install --upgrade azure-quantum[qiskit]
+    ```

 > [!NOTE]
 > Sessions are managed with Python, even when running Q# inline code.
-For more information, see “Q# + Python” section of [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions).

 ## Monitoring sessions